nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * stores the currently 'selected' `Task` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Task>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the filter status when the task list is filtered and also updates when the list changes.
 * to support a default sorting of `Task` objects, `Task` implements the `Comparable<Task>` interface
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.